google/bbr/Documentation/networking/ip-sysctl.rst

 	Default: 120

+tcp_pace_iw - INTEGER
+	Whether TCP should attempt to pace its initial window.

+	- 0: No IW pacing.
+	- 1: IW pacing if CC sets pacing rate.

+	Default: 0

 tcp_tso_win_divisor - INTEGER
 	This allows control over what percentage of the congestion window can be consumed by a single TSO frame.